jetbrains-academy/CppBasics/StandardLibraryEssentials/Templates/TemplateSpecialization/task.md

 }
 ```

-When the compiler sees any call of a template function, it will first check if there is a specialized version of the function for the type of the argument.
-If there is, it will use the specialized version, otherwise it will use the general version.
+When the compiler encounters any call to a template function, it first checks for a specialized version of the function for the argument's type.
+If such a version exists, it will employ it; otherwise, it will use the general version.

-There is a technique called metaprogramming that allows you to write code that generates code.
-This is done by using templates and template specialization.
+There is a technique called metaprogramming, which allows you to write code that generates other code using templates and template specialization.
 Since it is a complex topic, we will not cover it in this course, but you can find more information about it in the [C++ documentation](https://en.cppreference.com/w/cpp/meta).
-But there is a feature called type traits that can be useful in some cases.
+However, there is a feature called "type traits" that can be helpful in some cases.
 Type traits are a set of classes that provide information about types at compile time.
-You can use them to check if a type has a specific property, like being a pointer or a reference.
+You can use them to check if a type has a specific property, like being a pointer or reference.
 You can find more information about type traits in the [C++ documentation](https://en.cppreference.com/w/cpp/header/type_traits).

-Since each specialization requires a separate implementation, it is not always the best solution.
-In many cases, you can try to find any common type property and use it's checker, like the `std::is_pointer` function to check if the type is a pointer and handle it in the general function.
+Since each specialization requires a separate implementation, it may not always be the best solution.
+In many cases, you can try to find any common type property and use it's checker, like the `std::is_pointer` function to check if the type is a pointer and handle it within the general function.
 This way, you can avoid code duplication and make the code more readable.
 ```cpp
 #include <type_traits>
 template <typename T>